oflore12/ELK-Stack-Deployment/README.md

 - This photo shows the successful filebeat playbook
 ![photo of successful filebeat playbook](Images/filebeat-playbook-ansible.png)

-- This photo shows the URL being used to check if filebeat is working proplery
+- This photo shows the URL being used to check if filebeat is working properly
 ![photo of filebeat playbook on kibana](Images/kibana1.png)

 - This photo shows the logs reported by the Filebeat playbook